 Vivian Rattay Carter is a columnist for Rockaway’s The Wave newspaper and publishes a local events website, Oy Vey Rockaway.
 A lawyer and civic activist, she has served on the board of directors of the Rockaway Civic Association and as a lay leader of the First Congregational Church, whose earliest members included many of the pioneers of Rockaway Beach.

 Read the book and find out how this great man was forgotten and how he has been rediscovered.
 This is only a small sample of this mans work.
-To read more about the man and the book and to purchase the book Click here to go to the publisher Aperture Foundation website.

 The photos here and on my online archive are courtesy from the following book: